rds3g/DataCleaningCourseraProject/README.md

    To recap, the dataset submitted from the final step contains mean values calculated from subsets of the data, with some of the features themselves calculated means.

   My original interpretation was to subset, or group, the data so that each subset grouped the observations for each subject performing each activity.
-This would give 180 observations, 30 subjects times 6 activities.
+This would give 180 observations (or rows in the final table), 30 subjects times 6 activities.

  Further reading on the discussion board indicates that the marginal statistics may also be of interest.
 For example, how does the mean of a particular measure average out for a specific subject across all six activities.
 This type of aggregation would give 30 observations (one for each subject).